Folklore (video game): Reception

 The battle system where players would catch and utilize various "folk" was considered another positive aspect.
 GameSpy found that "what makes the enormous library of monsters and moves work so well is that each is most useful in a particular situation" and while GameTrailers also praised the feature finding that "switching folk in and out of your arsenal is easy thanks to well-organized menus," it also criticized brief loading times between shifting in and out of the menus that "puts a damper on the game’s flow."
 Eurogamer on the other hand felt that the basic level design was "pretty standard dungeon crawling," if not "bland" at times.
-The use of the SIXAXIS motion control to reel in energy from downed folk was considered a better use of the feature compared to past games, with 1UP.com calling it "the most subtle and sensible use of the PS3's motion control yet."
+The use of the SIXAXIS motion control to reel in energy from downed folk was considered a better use of the feature compared to past games, with 1Up.com calling it "the most subtle and sensible use of the PS3's motion control yet."

-While the narrative was considered a strong point, with GameZone calling it "compelling," the method of telling much of the story in graphic-novel style still cutscenes however received a less than positive response.
+While the narrative was considered a strong point, with GameZone (who gave it nine out of ten) calling it "compelling," the method of telling much of the story in graphic-novel style still cutscenes however received a less than positive response.
 Kevin VanOrd of GameSpot felt that while "an interesting design choice" is, in the end "weirdly flavorless."
-Another issue found in this method was the lack of voice-work outside of the full CGI cutscenes with GamesRadar (in-house) finding it to hinder the delivery of the overall story.
+Another issue found in this method was the lack of voice-work outside of the full CGI cutscenes with GamesRadar+ (in-house) finding it to hinder the delivery of the overall story.

 Cancelled sequel

-The now-defunct Game Republic was planning a PlayStation Portable or download only Move compatible Folklore sequel and had pitched the idea to Sony.
+Game Republic proposed two sequels for the game, a proper game for the PlayStation Portable and a download-only game utilizing the PlayStation Move to Sony.
 The idea was well received by Sony but due to poor sales of the original Folklore were not keen to green light the project which failed to pass the internal review board at Sony by a few points.